DanielChrobak/Hyper-V-GPU-Manager/README.md

 # Quick Guide: Hyper-V Gaming VM with GPU Paravirtualization (Partitioning a GPU)

 This guide walks you through creating a Hyper-V VM optimized for gaming by using GPU partitioning.
-It's designed for **Nvidia GPUs** on the host system.
+It's written for **Nvidia GPUs** on the host system.

 > ⚠️ It *is* possible to use AMD GPUs, but the driver files in Steps **33–36** will differ, and those are not covered here.